Dizziness and Balance Problems Related to Vision

 If you or a loved one is experiencing any symptoms of dizziness or feeling off-balance, contact Visual Symptoms Treatment Center for a consultation.
 Even if you’ve been told that your symptoms are stress-related, seasonal, or will fade on their own, having a functional visual evaluation can help rule out vision as being the root cause or contributing factor to your symptoms.

 It’s also important to note that not every optometrist is trained in this specialized field.
 Only a neuro-optometrist should assess and treat a post-TBI patient with neuro-optometric rehabilitation therapy.
-We has the expertise and latest technology to provide you with the top-level care you deserve.Visual Symptoms Treatment Center serves patients from Arlington Heights, Buffalo Grove, Northbrook, Deerfield, and throughout Illinois.
+We has the expertise and latest technology to provide you with the top-level care you deserve.Our practice serves patients from Arlington Heights, Buffalo Grove, Northbrook, and Deerfield, Illinois and surrounding communities.